 people experiencing homelessness homeless (n.)

-emerging economy (when possible, name the country) third-world country, developing country
+emerging economy (when possible, name a country) third-world country, developing country

 Resources